Intrinsic Value Calculator

 A Brief Word on Discounted Cashflow (DCF Model)

-Discounted Cash Flow or DCF is a valuation model dependent on estimate of /estimated future cash flows.
+Discounted Cash Flow or DCF is a valuation model dependent on an estimate of /estimated future cash flows.
 The cash flows are adjusted for inflation by converting them to present value using a discount rate which is equal to inflation or prevailing interest rates.
 EPS is the usual starting point from which one moves to free cash flow.
 A growth rate is to be determined known as terminal growth rate which helps determine final future value.

 How can we Help?